How do plastic Doctor Blades compare to Steel Blades?

 Is the Doctor Blade trial really free?

 Yes.
 We offer free TruPoint doctor blade trial and will custom-cut the doctor blade to your exact press dimensions.
 Just fill out the form, and we’ll ship your personalized sample straight to you.
 After you’ve had a chance to test it, we’d love your feedback through a quick online survey.
+To learn more abou thte doctor blade trialing process read this blog.

 How to measure Doctor Blade width (blade height), and thickness?